-Gets the unsafe content analysis results for a Amazon Rekognition Video analysis started by StartContentModeration
+Gets the inappropriate, unwanted, or offensive content analysis results for a Amazon Rekognition Video analysis started by StartContentModeration

-Unsafe content analysis of a video is an asynchronous operation.
+Amazon Rekognition Video inappropriate or offensive content detection in a stored video is an asynchronous operation.
 You start analysis by calling StartContentModeration

 which returns a job identifier (